dataclip/HAR-test/readme.md

 <td> <img src="Figures/psd.png" alt="Drawing" style="width: 400px;"/> </td>
 </tr></table>

-#### <i> Figure 3: FFT and PSD transformations of a walking signal.
+#### *Figure 3: FFT and PSD transformations of a walking signal.
 The peaks detected n are also shown.
-Frequencies and intensities of top 5 most intense peaks were chosen for input feature matrix.
+Frequencies and intensities of top 5 most intense peaks were chosen for input feature matrix.*

 &emsp; Both frequency and intensity values of top 5 peaks were taken into the input feature matrix.
 The feature matrix therefore has a total of 270 columns (9 components * (FFT + PSD + Autocorrelation=3) * 5 top peaks * 2 (Freq. + Intensity).
 This matrix was used as input for three machine learning algorithms: Support Vector Machine (SVM), Random Forest (RFC) and Gradient boosting (GBC) classifiers.<br>